yangshun/cs1010s/QUICKSTART.md

 ## Endnotes

-This is a simple guide meant to help you get started on the CS1010S work.
-There are tons of other things to learn about CVS will not be covered here.
+This is only meant to be a simple guide meant to help you get started on the CS1010S work.
+There are tons of other things to learn about CVS which will not be covered here.
 Content written here is to the best of my knowledge.
 If you find any mistakes with the content please let me know.

-Credits to [**Soedar**](https://github.com/soedar) for figuring out how to add the public key into the server. (:
+Credits to [Soedar](https://github.com/soedar) for figuring out how to add the public key into the server. (: